6 DAY ALASKA CARIBOU HUNT $8800

 2015, all 5 hunters took home a bull grossing from 360 to 390 except one hunter that shot the wrong bull.
-Past years success has been 100 percent and the hunting just seems to get better every year.
+Past years success has continued to be 100 percent.

 HCU has worked with this outfitter/guide for over 15 years with a terrific record.
-He is willing to take a party of 2 hunters for $7,800 each for 6 hunting days guided 2×1.
-If a hunter really wants 1×1 the price is $9,000.
-This out tter will INCLUDE YOUR CHARTER FLIGHT PRICED AT $2,300 AND THE $800 FEE TO TRANSPORT YOUR CARIBOU BACK TO TOK.
-These guides do this because they love it and take enjoyment out of assisting hunters to ful ll their Alaskan dreams.
+He is willing to take a party of 2 hunters for $8,800 each for 6 hunting days guided 2×1.
+If a hunter really wants 1×1 the price is $10,000.
+This outfitter will INCLUDE YOUR CHARTER FLIGHT PRICED AT $2,300 AND THE $800 FEE TO TRANSPORT YOUR CARIBOU BACK TO TOK.
+These guides do this because they love it and take enjoyment out of assisting hunters to fulfill their Alaskan dreams.
 He is also willing to let hunters take a grizzly on a $4,500 trophy fee and HCU has had several hunters take grizzlies on this hunt.
+Wolverines can also be taken if an opportunity arises on an $800 trophy fee.
 This is a true Alaskan experience, where you will be spike camping on the tundra and hiking during the day with plenty of glassing.
 Hunters need appropriate gear and in decent physical condition.

-Hunters fly to Fairbanks, rent a car to Tok for a 4 hour drive or book a round trip ight to Tok for about $380, license $85, caribou tag $325 and the option on a grizzly tag is $500.
-Next available is in 2019.
+Hunters fly to Fairbanks, rent a car to Tok for a 4 hour drive or book a round trip flight to Tok for about $380, license $160, caribou tag $650 and the option on a grizzly tag is $1,000.
+Next available opening is in 2020.
 Hunt CU64.
 CU64 Hunt Photos.

 NEWFOUNDLAND WOODLAND CARIBOU HUNTS

-Both outfitters offer archery hunts during this special season the last week of August and rst week of September just before the gun hunts that start in mid September.
+Both outfitters offer archery hunts during this special season the last week of August and first week of September just before the gun hunts that start in mid September.

-This next outfitter hosted 5 caribou hunters in 2016 and all killed nice bulls, including one book bull.
+In 2016 they hosted 5 caribou hunters and all killed nice bulls, including one book bull.
 In 2015 they went 6 for 6, including 4 monster bulls that should make the record book.
 Success has been 100 percent the past several years and every year record book stags have been killed.

-6 day hunt guided 1×1 with nice cabin accommodations is currently $9,700 INCLUDING license, but not the 15 percent HST tax, moose can be added for $4,000.
-NEXT AVAILABLE OPENING IS 2019.
+6 day hunt guided 1×1 with cabin accommodations is currently $9,700 and hunters pay for their tag and the 15 percent HST tax, moose can be added for $4,000.
 Many camps are accessed only by helicopter and flights are included in the price.
 Rifle hunts start mid September and run to November.
-Hunters can drive to Newfoundland or y to Deer Lake Airport and be picked up.
-HCU consultants, Cliff Graham, Bob Wodzisz and Scott Steinkruger have all hunted with this out tter.
+Hunters can drive to Newfoundland or fly to Deer Lake Airport and be picked up.
+Next available opening is in 2019.
+HCU consultants, Cliff Graham, Bob Wodzisz and Scott Steinkruger have all hunted with this outfitter.
 Hunt CU94.
 CU94 Hunt Photos.